-Before backup can be performed, you must configure location, connection, and other needed details.
+Before backup can be performed, you must configure location, connection, and other required details.
 You do this in the Backup Settings window (accessed via Administration | Policy Server DB Backup | Backup Settings).

 To provide/edit the details, click Edit.
 After editing, click Save.
-To commit the changes, click Commit Changes in the toolbar.
+To commit the changes, click Source in the toolbar.